Most Dangerous Man Alive

-Most Dangerous Man Alive is a 1961 American science fiction film, produced by Benedict Bogeaus, directed by Allan Dwan (the final film of his long career), that stars Ron Randell, Debra Paget, and Elaine Stewart.
+Most Dangerous Man Alive is a 1961 American science fiction film, produced by Benedict Bogeaus directed by Allan Dwan (the final film of his long career), that stars Ron Randell, Debra Paget, and Elaine Stewart.
 The film was distributed by Columbia Pictures.

 Plot

 Gangster Eddie Candel is framed for a crime he didn't commit.
-Escaping from the police he flees to the desert. stumbling by accident into an atomic bomb testing site.
+Escaping from the police he flees to the desert, stumbling by accident into an atomic bomb testing site.

 Eddie is exposed to high levels of radiation, and his body begins to transform in remarkable ways.
 With his new mental and a near steel physical body, he sets out to take revenge against all those who betrayed him.
 His first target is rival gangster Andy Damon, who took over his gang and framed him for the murder.
 Andy fights back, but Candel's new near invulnerability makes his efforts useless.
-Damo does manage to kill Candel's gang girlfriend.
+Damon does manage to kill Candel's gang girlfriend.